kevinlch421/Bowtie-YouTube-Channel-Performance-Report/README.md

 ## Dataset Structure and ERD (Entity Relationship Diagram)

 The database comprises three tables—channels, videos, and comments—totaling more than 32,000 records.
 Data is extracted via the YouTube API and loaded into Postgres by a daily Airflow job running in Docker.
+> In case you care about the data type and describtion, visit: [Database Structure and SQL](https://www.notion.so/Database-Structure-and-SQL-2abe1e052cfc8013b5c4d2af9daabed9?source=copy_link)

 <p align="center">
   <img src="https://github.com/user-attachments/assets/c00c99ee-1d5a-4d54-bbc6-6517da7d8363" alt="Database ERD Diagram" width="520">